 Lock your devices when you’re not using them.

 Another free and easy way to stay cyber-secure is by locking your devices with a password when you are not using them.
 Although we don’t think that our families, loved ones, or roommates would intentionally steal any information, we can’t discount mistakes.
-It’s easy to imagine the scenario where you leave your computer open, your kid decides to download a game or click on a popup, and all of a sudden your files are corrupted.
+It’s easy to imagine the scenario where you leave your computer open, your kid decides to download a game or click on a popup, and all of a sudden, your files are corrupted.

 Set up a VPN.

 A virtual private network or VPN is another easy way to make the information you receive and send private.
 A VPN encrypts the traffic coming and going from your computer so that corporate sensitive data isn’t going out on the public internet and prevents bad actors from seeing your information.
 Typically, a company might set up a VPN for 25 to 35% of employees.
-With more people working from home, that means that way more than 35% of people are trying to access the VPN and cannot get in.
+With more people working from home, that means that way, more than 35% of people are trying to access the VPN and cannot get in.
 If your company doesn’t have a cloud-based VPN, you can’t easily scale up.

 Make multi-factor authentication a habit.

-Multi-factor authentication (MFA) provides an easy added layer of security.
-In most cases, you simply have to turn MFA on for the service you are using.
-For email, Office365, or other cloud services, multi-factor authentication will ask you to enter your username and password, and then at least one more piece of evidence that proves you are who you say you are.
-This can include sending a text to your phone, sending an email to a back-up email address, or answering a question you have designated.
+Multi-factor authentication (MFA) provides an easily added layer of security.
+In most cases, you have to turn MFA on for the service you are using.
+For email, Office365, or other cloud services, multi-factor authentication will ask you to enter your username and password, and then at least one more piece of evidence proves you are who you say you are.
+This can include sending a text to your phone, sending an email to a backup email address, or answering a question you have designated.
 The theory behind this security system is that while someone may have stolen your username and password, they don’t have your physical phone to receive the code or don’t have the answer to your designated question.